All the Lovers in the Night by Mieko Kawakami | Book Review

 “Their indifference, over time, showed hints of bitterness, which became apparent in their silence and their looks, to the point when going to work became difficult to bear. (…) The more I worked in silence, and the longer I stayed at the company, the worse it felt to be there.”

-While working her office job, her coworkers started gossiping about Fuyuko’s private life asking uncomfortable questions to make fun of her.
-When the opportunity had come up, Fuyuko decided to leave her office job and became a freelance proofreader which allowed her to work from home without many social interactions.
+While working in the office, her coworkers started gossiping about Fuyuko’s private life, asking uncomfortable questions to make fun of her.
+When the opportunity arose, she decided to leave her office job and became a freelance proofreader which allowed her to work from home without many social interactions.

-Finally, we encounter Hijiri who is an unmarried woman expecting a child on her own which is looked down upon and by some women it is perceived as the situation “worse than a murder.”
+Finally, we encounter Hijiri who is an unmarried woman expecting a child on her own – a situation looked down upon, even perceived by some women as “worse than a murder.”

 Kawakami depicts various scenarios of women’s position within a modern society and shows that each of these scenarios can bring equally sadness, disappointment and lack of fulfillment.
 The focus here is put on one’s ability to have a choice in life on how one wants to live and not on the specific path that might bring happiness if one decides to follow it.
 There are constant questions which often comes up throughout the book whether we should live alone or share life with someone else, whether we should have children or not and what we are forced to give up each time we choose a given path.